 We were buried therefore with him through baptism unto death: that like as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life.
 Rom 6:3-4ASV

-What the verses in Romans say is that baptism is dying with Christ as he died, and rising with him as he rose from the dead.
-They don’t say in the verse whether or not the baptism is water.
-While this analogy can easily be used to show the symbolism of water baptism, it can just as easily be used to show the symbolism of the Spirit baptism where a new believer, is washed in the spirit, and is raised, born-again, into new life.
+The verses in Romans say that baptism is dying with Christ as he died and rising with him as he rose from the dead.
+The verse doesn’t say whether the baptism is water.
+While this analogy is used by some to argue water baptism as symbolic, it really shows the actual process of Spirit baptism, where a new believer is washed in the Spirit and raised, born again, into new life.
 After all, Jesus was dead.
 And when he was resurrected, he was “born again”, into new life, just as we are when we claim his sacrifice for us, and enter into new life.
-Nevertheless, in the vast majority of cases, the teacher will read “water” into Romans 6:3-4.

 that aforetime were disobedient, when the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls, were saved through water: